keifd/keifd/README.md

 </div>

 Postgraduate Computer Science student at the University of Sydney, specializing in AI & Machine Learning.
 I like building applications and games.
+Previous: BSc@UBC.